Kisum Platform Documentation

 - Core — Commercial model: packages, add-ons, company subscriptions, and entitlements that define what a tenant has purchased.

-- Modules — Domain backends (e.g. Finance, Market, Touring, Venue, AI) that implement product logic under the same access and error contracts.
+- Modules — Base and addon backends (e.g. Promoters, Artist, Finance, Touring, Venue, AI) that implement product logic under the same access and error contracts.

 - Frontend — Presents the right UX from resolved access; does not own authorization decisions.